Ninosha/scheduler/README.md

 obj.crud_obj.create_file("example_name.csv", file_path_to_upload)
 ```

-To read a file function needs to download needed file:
+To read a file function needs to download a file:

 ```python
 # define url where the file user needs to download file